Jason Vale: History

 Vale was an addict of smoking, alcohol, and junk food and a chronic sufferer of psoriasis, eczema, and hay fever.
 Influenced by early juicing pioneer Norman Walker, Jason began juicing to improve his health.
 In his book Slim 4 Life, Vale outlines how he lost weight, gave up smoking and drinking, and stopped eating junk food by changing his mindset to his addictions.
-As a result of daily juicing, Jason lost four stone and is now free of his skin conditions and hay fever.
+As a result of daily juicing, Jason lost four stone (56 lbs) and claims that he is now free of his skin conditions and hay fever.
 Jason became a trainer for Allen Carr (the now deceased author of The Easy Way to Stop Smoking) and set up a clinic in Birmingham, West Midlands.

 With the launch of his first published book in 2001 as the self-styled Juice Master, Jason Vale has continued to promote the health benefits of consuming freshly extracted juices and smoothies in the media.
 Vale, through publishers HarperCollins, has sold approximately 500,000 copies of his books (and accompanying DVDs) in the United Kingdom.

 His books Stop Drinking 4 Life Easily! and Kick the Drink...Easily! specifically address the benefits of sobriety and offer advice for alcoholics.

 Vale worked with Moulinex from 2003 to 2005 promoting one of their juice extractors that they later named after him.
 In 2005, Vale instead began to endorse a juicer with Royal Philips Electronics.